 I have been involved in sports all my life.
 As a kid, I played softball with my dad.
 In high school I played field hockey, basketball and softball.
 After high school, I took a break from sports.
 By 2007, I gained a considerable amount of weight.
 I was about 80 lbs heavier than I am now.

 In 2015 I began CrossFit with a friend who invited me to her box for a free session.
 We did a Hero WOD, 21-21-21 and I fell in love.
-I joined a local CrossFit box, Columbia CrossFit Cove and have been there ever since.
+I joined a local CrossFit box, Columbia CrossFit Cove.
 In the two years since starting CrossFit, I developed an interest in all aspects of functional fitness for athletes of all ages.
 In 2016, I took a personal trainer course and subsequently passed the ACE Fitness Personal Trainer Certification exam.
 That same week, I attended and passed the CrossFit Level 1 Trainer course/exam.

 CrossFit has had a huge impact on my fitness, but also in the way that I take care of myself and others.
 I love helping fellow athletes reach new goals.
 It is really amazing seeing them achieve goals and incorporate what they’ve learned outside of the box in their everyday lives.
 My passion project is developing a program for CrossFit athletes over 35.
 That’s what the Masters Division is all about; that is its main goal.
 Many people accept the idea that getting older automatically results in a decline in functional movement.
 We know that the CrossFit methodology proves that idea wrong.
 Let me help you see the potential that lies inside of you.